On the statistical stability of Lorenz attractors with a $C^{1+\alpha}$ stable foliation: Introduction

-In this paper we study a family of perturbations $X_\eps$ which are consistent with the results of \cite{AM1, AM2, AP, Tu} and prove statistical stability and variance continuity of Lorenz attractors with a $C^{1+\alpha}$ stable foliation.
-For precise statements see Theorem \ref{main} and Theorem \ref{main3} in section \ref{setup}.
+In this paper we study a family of perturbations $X_\eps$ which are consistent with the results of \cite{AM1, AM2, AP, Tu} and prove statistical stability of Lorenz attractors with a $C^{1+\alpha}$ stable foliation.
+For a precise statement see Theorem \ref{main} in section \ref{setup}.
 Previous results on the statistical stability of Lorenz attractors was announced in \cite{AS} but only for flows with $C^2$ stable foliations.
 In \cite{GL} among other things, statistical stability of Poincar\'e maps for `$BV$-like' Lorenz attractors is studied.
-Both \cite{AS} and \cite{GL} obtain their results under the assumption that the corresponding $1$-d maps are strongly statistically stable.
 In our work, we only assume $C^{1+\alpha}$ stable foliation for the family of flows and we prove that the corresponding $1$-d maps are strongly statistically stable.
-We then obtain statistical stability for the family of flows and we obtain robustness of the variance in the CLT of the corresponding 1-d maps.
-Subsequently, with a martingale coboundary decomposition assumption on observables of the flows, we show that the variance in the CLT for the family of flows is also robust.
+We then obtain statistical stability for the family of flows.
 Our proofs allow the discontinuities in the base of the corresponding Poincar\'e maps to change with the perturbation (See Figure \ref{1dfig} for an illustration).
 In fact, this is the main issue with perturbations of Lorenz systems since the derivative blows up at the discontinuity point.

 The rest of the paper is organised as follows.
 In section \ref{setup} we introduce the family of flows that we study in this paper.
-The statement of our main results (Theorem \ref{main} and Theorem \ref{main3}) are also in this section.
-In section \ref{pf} we provide proofs of our results in a series of lemmas and propositions.
-The proof of Theorem \ref{main2} is given in the Appendix.
+The statement of our main result (Theorem \ref{main}) is also in this section.
+In section \ref{pf} we provide proofs of our result in a series of lemmas and propositions.